What a Divorce Attorney In Belleville Wants Fathers to Know About Modifying Child Support

 Are you a divorced father?
 Do you take great pride in providing your child with the financial support he or she needs in order to live a good life?

-If you pay child support every month, you realize that this is something that will have a positive impact on your child’s life.
+If you pay child support every month, you realize that your Child Custody situation will have a positive impact on your child’s life.
 Unfortunately, there could come a time when you are unable to make your child support payment.
 For example, you could lose your job.
 Or maybe you come down with a serious illness that makes it impossible to work.

 If you find yourself in this position, it’s important to learn how it will impact your child support obligation.
 In your mind, you may think it’s okay to stop paying or pay less.
 However, the court does not look at the situation the same way.